DenverCoderOne/siema/docs/index.md

 </div>
 ```

-If you are using a module bundler like Webpack or Browserify...
+**Option 1:** If you are using a module bundler like Webpack or Browserify...

 ```
 yarn add siemano